Symmetry-protected phases in a 1D active solid with mechanochemical feedback: Methods

 \subsection{Initial condition}

 We assume that for $t < 0$, there was no mechanochemical coupling, i.e., $\alpha = \beta = 0$.
-Hence, the brusselators were oscillating independently, and they are in some random location in the uncoupled Brusselator limit cycle (Fig.~\ref{fig:SI-TimeSeries}).
-To achieve this we sampled the limit cycle uniformly to obtain ${M_0,E_0,D_0 = 0.1}$ values, which were used in two different ways.
-Because of the lack of mechanochemical coupling, we assumed that $L = L_0 = 1$ at $t = 0$.

-For both single cell and 1D system, the coupling was turned on at $t = 0$, which suddenly changes the dimension of the phase space from 3 to 5.
-Hence, depending on the initial location in the limit cycle, the system moves to different fixed points, as illustrated in Fig.~\ref{fig:SI-TimeSeries}.
+Hence, the brusselators were oscillating independently, and they were in some random location in the uncoupled Brusselator limit cycle (Fig.~\ref{si:fig:SI-TimeSeries}).
+For both single cell and 1D system, the coupling was turned on at $t = 0$, which suddenly changed the dimension of the phase space from 3 to 5.
+Hence, depending on the initial location in the limit cycle, the system moves to different fixed points, as illustrated in Fig.~\ref{si:fig:SI-TimeSeries}.

 To show this, in the single-cell model, we uniformly sampled the limit cycle and solved the steady-state single-cell equations to obtain the fixed points.
 We then used these fixed point solutions to compute the eigenvalues of the Jacobian matrix for different $\mu = \alpha\beta$ values, which were plotted in Fig 1C,D.